-He’s is a coder and he started and sold a Internet Startup company during the .com bubble and sold it for a handsome sum.
-He’s now a internet startup guru and the co-founder of Y Combinator , writer(Hackers and Painters), essayist and coder.
+He’s is a coder and he started and sold an Internet Startup company during the .com bubble and sold it for a handsome sum.
+He’s now an internet startup guru and the co-founder of Y Combinator , writer(Hackers and Painters), essayist and coder.
 Quick enough?

-I’m a fan of short stories because the authors keep stories short and the plot very clean, but I think a requirement for a short story is a twist or just be extremely different, possibly exploring an unfamiliar writing style, basically anything to remove it from the category of unremarkable.
+I’m a fan of short stories because the author’s keep the plot simple and clean but I think furhter requirements for a short story of the type I enjoy, is a twist or just be extremely different, possibly exploring an unfamiliar writing style, basically anything to remove it from the category of unremarkable.
 Paul’s essays are non-fiction equivalent of short stories.

 I’m not a schooled or practiced writer at all so my ability to judge these things rests squarely on my experience as a reader.
 Paul’s writing is definitely not bubble gum for the mind.
 It’s more like eating delicious vegetables, slightly harder chewing but infinitely more nourishing!
 His writing has inspired me to start writing myself and I thought what better way to start than to write about his writing and his ideas about writing.

 I love Paul’s essay “The Age of the Essay“ and his insights into the history of essays.
 One of the things I got from it is best explained by a little paraphrasing: “In a real essay, you don’t take a position and defend it.
-You notice a door that’s ajar, you open it and walk in to see what’s inside.“ so you’re not tyring explaining yourself to the reader but thinking out loud on paper.
+You notice a door that’s ajar, you open it and walk in to see what’s inside.“ so you’re not trying to explain yourself to the reader but thinking “out loud” on paper.

 PG writes about smart people, specifically how they relate to hacking or programming.
 I read somewhere that one aspect of IQ is not only the speed but rather the depth (only explored very superficially today with the proliferation of online IQ tests) of intellect or it’s ability to think “deep“.

-Another requirement to writing piercing pieces is domain knowledge.
-PG’s experience with coding, startups and companies is again extensive, so his smarts in combination with this knowledge is the reason his writing is so excellent.
+Another requirement for writing piercing pieces is domain knowledge.
+PG’s experience with coding, startups, and companies is extensive, so his smarts in combination with this knowledge are the reason his writing is so excellent.
 I think smart people can also draw parallels between seemingly dissimilar subjects (hacking and painting) and find fertile ground in between.

 Thanks to Paul Robinson and Geoffrey Robson for helping me correct my somewhat bad grammar and only slightly better spelling.